 6. Excess Mineral Deposits in the Soil

-Water contains minerals, and over time, these mineral deposits will start to accumulate in the soil.
+Water contains minerals; over time, these mineral deposits will accumulate in the soil.

-Minerals deposits such as chlorine, fluoride, or calcium are found in low water quality.
+Minerals deposits like chlorine, fluoride, or calcium are found in low water quality.

-Too much of these deposits can affect the plant by draining the moisture from the plant.
+Too many of these deposits can affect the plant by draining the moisture from the plant.

 Brown spots and yellowing leaves can be spotted when there are too many mineral deposits.